Title: The Paul G. Reilly Indian Collection

 As a result of their work which also included testifying before the Indian Claims Commission, Mr. Reilly upon his retirement from the law, after the conclusion of the case in 1971, offered the papers to the two professors.
 They accepted the papers in 1973 for the college and requested that the papers be housed in E. H. Butler Library.
 The papers were transferred to the Archives & Special Collections Department in 1982 for use and preservation.

 Scope and Contents:

 The collection originally contained 48 boxes when delivered to SUNY Buffalo State.
-During reprocessing these 48 boxes became 14 containers; the items were rehoused and retain all original documents.
+During reprocessing these 48 boxes became 14 containers; the items were rehoused and all original documents were retained.
 A guide to boxes and container contents can be found in the front of the collection inventory.
 The vast majority of documents in the collection are photoduplications/photocopies of original documents located in other repositories throughout the United States.

 Inventory: Please see separate inventory for content listings.

 *due to collection size, please contact an Archivist to access inventory listings.